k-gourav/Wordmap-Your-Vocabulary-Companion/README.md

 ## Usage

 1. Search for a word using the search bar.
-2. Select a font from the dropdown to change the font style.
+2. Select a personality mode from the dropdown according to your preferences.
 3. Use the theme toggle switch to switch between light and dark mode.
 4. Click the audio button to listen to the pronunciation of the word.